FreeRADIUS/wiki.freeradius.org/modules/Rlm_ldap.md

 # LDAP ATTRIBUTES

-The mapping between RADIUS [[attributes]] and [[LDAP]] attributes is in raddb/ldap.attrmap.
+In version 2, the mapping between RADIUS [[attributes]] and [[LDAP]] attributes is in raddb/ldap.attrmap.
 You can edit that file and add any new mapping that you may need.
 The LDAP-schema file is located in doc/RADIUS-LDAPv3.schema.
 Before adding any radius attributes the ldap server schema should be updated.

 All ldap entries containing radius attributes should contain at least "objectclass: radiusprofile"